microsoft/TypeChat/examples/multiSchema/README.md

 This application demonstrates a simple way to write a **super-app** that automatically routes user requests to child apps.

-In this example, the child apps are existing Typechat chat examples:
+In this example, the child apps are existing TypeChat chat examples:

 * CoffeeShop
 * Restaurant
 * Calendar